labordynamicsinstitute/ldilab-manual/20-checking-unassigned-tickets.md

 In the most recent cases, fill out the following info from the DCAF attached:

 - Fill out the `openICPSR Project Number` - this should be JUST the pure number part, not `openicpsr-123456`!
-- If a different DOI is there (does not include `10.3886`), then copy the full DOI into the field `Replication package URL`!
+- If a different DOI is there (does not include `10.3886`), copy the full DOI into the field `Replication package URL`!
 - Review the part with "Is any of the data used in this manuscript....".
 This will be encoded in the field `DCAF_Access_Restrictions_V2` (which is on the `DCAF` tab in Jira)

 ![Unassigned Ticket DCAF Fields](images/jira-unassinged-ticket-dcaf.png)